santisq/PSUsing/README.md

 </div>

-PSUsing is a little PowerShell Module that offers an easy way to invoke a script block that can span different [__Input processing methods__][inputmethods] and automatically clean-up resources when completed.
+PSUsing is a little PowerShell Module that provides an easy way to invoke a script block that can span different [__Input processing methods__][inputmethods] and automatically clean-up resources when completed.

 __Resource cleanup is enforced for the same scenarios as the ones detailed in [`clean` block][cleanblock]__: